-When it comes to making money online, I’ve tried pretty much everything there is to try.
+When it comes to making money online, I’ve tried pretty much everything.

-The one thing that has allowed me to earn money in a consistent manner that I understand, enjoy, and I believe is worth the effort has always been building simple websites that go on to earn me a passive income for years after building them.
+The one thing that has allowed me to earn money in a consistent manner that I understand, enjoy, and I believe is worth my time has always been building simple websites that go on to earn passive income for years after building them.

-Of course, this too came with its own set of challenges, but I’m glad to say I’ve eventually figured out what works and if building websites is something you’d like to try, down below I’m going to share with you everything I know to help you get started.
+If building affiliate content websites (that make money) is something you’d like to try, below I’m going to share with you everything you need to know to get started.

-Up to until a few months ago, I had 17 websites under management.
-That was a mistake (there’s your first lesson) but today I am solely focusing on just 4 and I consider the 4-5 hours I spend working on them every day more of a hobby than a job.
+Today I am solely focused on just 4 websites and I consider the 4-5 hours I spend working on them every day more of a hobby than a job.

-Thankfully these 4 websites are now all full-time earners and they allow me to live a life I always envisioned for myself.
+Thankfully these websites are now all great earners and they allow me to live the life I’ve always envisioned for myself.
 A life as simple and as passive as the websites I build (maybe that’s why I’m so good at it).

 Why Build Small (Simple) Websites?